-Bachelor of Science in Exercise Science (Personal Training or Pre-Physical Therapy Track)
+Bachelor of Science in Exercise Science: Personal Training Track

 Students taking the Personal Training Track will take five specific classes that cover the nine certification topics in-depth in preparation for the National Council on Strength and Fitness certification exam which is offered each spring on campus in one of our computer labs.
 The topics covered include anatomy, physiology, health, screening and evaluation, special populations, weight management, exercise prescription and training instruction.

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|